trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 #### Chapter Summary:

 The Idea of Fragile and Antifragile Systems shines through these pages clear as day.
 Planned systems are fragile, they can't react and adapt to new circumstances, that are inevitably going to show up on reality and so they break, fatally and in a big unanticipated way.
 Because everything was figured out, except that one black swan event!
 Instead, small, incremental improvement, failing on the smallest possible scale, but continuously happening, hardens the system.
 Much like chaos engineering in computer systems.
 Most of the chapter was about the history of Governments though, and how they originally came to be organically from growing populations, by crime and monopolistic use of force within those populations to control the use of force.
 And how those systems then started to go back and forth between capitalistic freedom and free markets and intense periods of growth, and back to centralized planning and economic failure and problems.
-And that's what the chapter concludes with: big ambitious plans, are basically doomed to fail.
+And that's what the chapter concludes with: big ambitious plans, are  doomed to fail.
 No matter their name and that's what all the famous *isms have in common.

 ## Chapter 14 - The Evolution of Religion